Kevin Wilson (American football): Playing career

-Wilson played offensive line and linebacker at Maiden High School.
+Wilson played offensive line and linebacker at Maiden High School in Maiden, North Carolina.
 He was all-conference for two seasons and for his senior season was named to the Charlotte Observer All-Piedmont team.

-He went on to play center and guard for the University of North Carolina Tar Heels as a walk-on.
+He went on to play center and guard for the University of North Carolina Tar Heels football team as a walk-on.
 After two seasons as a walk-on he earned a scholarship.
 He earned a degree in Education in 1984, and then became a graduate assistant for three years while working on a master's degree in Physical Education.

 While at North Carolina Randy Walker was a Tar Heels assistant.
 When Walker left Northwestern to become head coach at Miami University in 1990, Wilson became his assistant there.

 Coaching career

 North Carolina

 After playing for the North Carolina Tar Heels, he spent three seasons (1984–1986) as a graduate assistant coach while he worked on his master's degree.
 In 1987, he became the offensive line coach at Winston-Salem State University.
 Wilson was the offensive coordinator for the 1988 season for the North Carolina A&T Aggies.